dortania/OpenCore-Post-Install/usb/intel-mapping/intel.md

 # USB Mapping

+### Big Sur 11.3 and after
+XhciPortLimit is known to be broken after 11.3, it need to be set to False.
+USB mapping is a must-have now.
+You need to use [USBMap](https://github.com/corpnewt/USBMap) to map them correctly.
+You also need correctly mapped usb to use mouse/keyboard to log into macOS for [USBMap](https://github.com/corpnewt/USBMap).
+Deadlock!

+An alternative is to map usb ports in Windows: [USBToolBox](https://github.com/USBToolBox/tool).
+It's very similar to USBMap but also works in Windows.

 ### This guide is  outdated, see [USBMap's README](https://github.com/corpnewt/USBMap) for updated information until this guide is rewritten

 Table of Contents: